softbaerdev/hackatron/README.md

 # Hackatron Client/Bot

-*A bot that is able to particpate in a game of tron lightcycles*

-This is a simple Java client implementation for the FOSS-AG Hackatron.
+*This is a Kotlin client for the Hackatron multiplayer game server.
+It connects to the game server, handles incoming game messages, and computes moves using pluggable strategies.*

 ## Get started